Kaitiaki Pātaka Pukapuka

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Librarians with two to three years' experience may move into more specialised senior roles, such as acquisitions, cataloguing, collection development or reference services.
+Librarians with two to three years' experience may progress into more specialised senior roles, such as acquisitions, cataloguing, collection development or reference services.

-After about five years' experience, some librarians may become team leaders and manage staff, or they may become sole-charge librarians, running school or special libraries (government, organisational or corporate libraries).
+After about five years' experience, librarians may become team leaders and manage staff, or sole-charge librarians who run school or special libraries (government, organisational or corporate libraries).

 With five to 10 years' library experience, as well as management and leadership skills, librarians may manage the operations, policy and planning of library services.

 - research advisors